 I hesitate to give the 'interactive' quality of the game in the same terms as they are with video games.
 Because video games are pre-scripted and electronic representations of reality, in the game one is extremely limited in what you can do with regards to the environment.
 You have your weapon; your weapon has effects; you can move things which have been pre-specified as moveable; you can do what you're allowed to do.
 You cannot, however, sit down and spontaneously choose to knit children's clothes in Call of Duty ... though admittedly that would be a poor choice of action given the circumstance.
 You cannot get down on your knees and beg for mercy ... which can and DOES happen in war zones, often resulting in the pleading person not being killed.
 And so on.

 D&D is not as limited to the mechanicals of devices inherent in video games.
 The dice can be used in a rich, creative number of ways.
 The players can potentially affect any part of the given world in an infinite number of ways, limited only by the willingness or flexibility of the DM or of the players themselves.
-Still, the interactive is also limited by the conception of interaction - if the nature of interaction is something which neither DM nor player understands, this severely limits the number of emergent patterns that might emerge from the situation.
+Still, the interactive is also limited by the conception of interaction - if the nature of interaction is something which neither DM nor player understands, this severely limits the number of emergent patterns that might progress from the situation.

 That is to say, close-mindedness could and does disregard elements of play that are fundamentally unexpected.
 "This could never happen" is a common belief that is structurally inherent to every game that's played, based on whatever it is the DM thinks could never happen.